Slave-making ant: Terminology

+Among animals, theft of brood for the purpose of employing the stolen individual's efforts in support of the thief is formally called dulosis (from Greek δοῦλος, "slave"), but the term "slave-making" is considered synonymous.

+Slaver ants were first described by the Genevan entomologist Pierre Huber in his 1810 book Recherches sur les mœurs des fourmis indigènes.
+He referred to the enslaved ants as "auxiliary ants".
+In 1820 the British translator of this book likened the enslaved ants to "Negro ants", and this naturalist account on slavery in the animal world caused a stir in the proslavery and antislavery discourse in the Atlantic world.

 A related type of social parasitism is called inquilinism, in which a reproductive enters a host colony, lays eggs, and relies on the host colony to rear its offspring.
 Unlike brood parasitism, the inquiline remains within the nest and typically its brood does not outnumber the host's brood.

 Obligate and facultative slave-makers

 Slave-making ants may be permanent social parasites, thus depending on enslaved host ants throughout their whole lives and unable to function without them in which case they are termed obligate slave-makers.
 Alternatively, facultative slave-making ants, like those in the Formica sanguinea complex, represent an intermediate parasitic group, between free-living species and obligatory slave-making species.
 In laboratory tests, when captured workers were removed from colonies of Formica sanguinea and Polyergus rufescens, the behavior of F. sanguinea changed dramatically within 30 days of their removal, with workers becoming self-sufficient at feeding and brood care.
 Workers of Polyergus, in contrast, were unable to care for their brood, and experienced high mortality.